vinc/vinc.cc/source/essays/geocalendar.html.md

 ## Epoch

+The day `00:00:00` of this calendar corresponds to `1900-01-01` of the Gregorian calendar, because on that day occurred the first new moon since the previous solstice.
+The year is somewhat arbitrarily chosen to make conversion between both calendar more convenient.

-The day `00:00:00` of this calendar corresponds to `1970-01-01` of the Gregorian calendar.
-The beginning of this day at midnight along the Greenwich meridian is known as the Unix epoch, it is used by modern computers to mark the passage of time by counting the number of seconds elapsed since then.
+Another good candidate for the year zero of this calendar would have been the day of the first new moon since the solstice of December 1969, which occurred one week into the year of 1970, used by modern computers to mark the passage of time by counting the number of seconds elapsed since that event known as Unix epoch.

-The previous example, `14:03:03:71:59`, would be translated to `449947500` for a computer, which is almost 450 megaseconds since the Unix epoch.
+For instance the date used in the previous example, `84:03:03:71:59`, would be translated to `449947500` for a computer, which is almost 450 megaseconds since Unix epoch.

-The first new moon after the December solstice of the year 1969 in the Gregorian calendar happened 215 seconds into the year 1970 at the Greenwich meridian, or 215 seconds after Unix epoch.
-This event marks the exact beginning of the geographic calendar.
-It is interesting to note that the same thing happened exactly 44 years later when this calendar was first conceived.

-    00:00:00:00:00 // 1970-01-01 00:03:35 UTC
-    44:00:00:00:00 // 2014-01-01 00:03:35 UTC

-The beginning of this calendar is also quite close to the date a human first walked on the surface of the Moon.
+Unix epoch is also quite close to the date a human first walked on the surface of the Moon, symbolizing the beginning of both the Computer Age and the Space Age.

+One last interesting date is the day of the first new moon since the solstice of December 2014, which occurred while this calendar was being conceived.

+    00:00:00:00:00:00 // 1900-01-01 00:03:40 UTC ~ Gregorian Epoch
+    00:70:00:00:00:00 // 1970-01-07 00:06:20 UTC ~ Unix Epoch
+    01:14:00:00:00:00 // 2014-01-01 00:03:40 UTC

 <!--
 ## Changelog

+- 0.2.1 - 1511472799
+  - Fix mistake taking the last quarter moon on Unix epoch for a new moon
 - 0.2.0 - 1490006543
   - Second draft of this document
 - 0.1.0 - 1429401491